ZoneMinder/mlapi/README.md

 Install
 =======
-- It's best to create a virtual environment with python3
+- It's best to create a virtual environment with python3, but not mandatory
 - You need python3 for this to run
+- face recognition requires cmake/gcc/standard linux dev libraries installed (if you have gcc, you likely have everything else.
+You may need to install cmake on top of it if you don't already have it)

 Then:
 ```
  git clone https://github.com/pliablepixels/mlapi
  cd mlapi
- pip3 install -r requirements.txt
+ sudo -H pip3 install -r requirements.txt
  ```
 Note: You may need other typical ml support libs.
 Forgot which.
 Feel free to PR and extend requirements.txt